lsscecilia/GraphVisualisation/README.md

 -c color, default = false --> used when there is color coding -l no node label, default = false
 -e no edges, default = false
+-k link conseqeuence nodes, default = false --> only works if node is numeric -d differentiate edges for those len > median edge len & plot histogram for the edge length -u have color coding in txt file, but do not want different color
 ```

 #### Interactive Graph + Non-interactive Graph